 The trick is to go into it head first.
 Far too often walking into a charity shop feels like walking into 1982.
 There’s no edgy displays, edgy exposed ceilings, no ones playing Haim and well, the organisation is akin to an 8 year olds garage sale, but stick at it!
 Have a rummage!
 There’s almost always something amazing buried deep in the racks.

-I found the pink dress (up top) at the back of an extremely unappealing rail of fancy dress suits and scratchy nylon beige cardigans.
-This dusky gold and pink chiffon number will confidently carry me through two weddings this year, and i’ll be sipping an Aperol spritz with the smug knowledge that I spent a fraction of the price compared to everyone there.
-Plus, I know I won’t get caught in a dreaded “Who Wore It Best” fandango AND in buying it I know I’ve done some good.
+I found a pink chiffon ball gown at the back of an extremely unappealing rail of fancy dress suits and scratchy nylon beige cardigans.
+This dusky gold and pink number will confidently carry me through two weddings this year, and i’ll be sipping an Aperol spritz with the smug knowledge that I spent a fraction of the price compared to everyone there.
+I also know I won’t get caught in a dreaded “Who Wore It Best” fandango AND in buying it I know I’ve done some good.

-It might seem like there are no downsides this altruistic shopping experience but be warned- it gets ridiculously addictive; Because everything’s so cheap it tricks your brain into thinking you’re spending barely any cash until you’re £100 down and four candle holders, three pairs of boots and a vintage rug better off.
+It might seem like there are no downsides this altruistic shopping experience but be warned- it gets ridiculously addictive; because everything is so cheap, you trick yourself into thinking you’re spending barely any cash until you’re £100 down and four candle holders, three pairs of boots and a vintage rug better off.

 Go forth, find out what your plastic footprint is, and trade Topshop for Oxfam.
 You’ll feel like a olden day eco-warrior.
 Just with knee-high snakeskin boots.